 First and foremost, the heat level comes from whatever amount of crushed red pepper flakes you choose to scatter into the mix.
 Sure, I’ve given you my perfect ratio below for the occasional bite of seafood that will slap you on the tongue – but you’re in charge here.

-So, when I whip up this tomatoey concoction for us enjoy to at home, I hold back a bit on the spicy red pepper.
+So, when I whip up my favorite seafood dishes for him, like my lemon garlic shrimp, skillet Cajun shrimp, or this tomatoey concoction for us enjoy to at home, I hold back a bit on the spicy red pepper.
 I can always add more to my own plate, and I refuse to pick the “extra” flakes out of his.

 Marriage.
 Compromise.
 Crushed red pepper bliss.